jurgenwigg/py3S60/newcore/Doc/library/asyncio-eventloop.rst

    A thread-safe variant of :meth:`call_soon`.
 Must be used to schedule callbacks *from another thread*.

-   Raises :exc:`RuntimeError` if called on a loop that's been closed.
-   This can happen on a secondary thread when the main application is shutting down.

    See the :ref:`concurrency and multithreading <asyncio-multithreading>` section of the documentation.